• Cat Behaviour Support and Training

-Offering behavioural support to cat carers in the UK and Worldwide
+Offering kind and modern behavioural support to cat carers in the UK & Worldwide

-Behavioural support for people and their beloved cats - cats are not small dogs and the approach to understanding their behaviour needs to be thoughtful and structured.
+Behavioural support for people and their beloved cats - cats are not small dogs and the approach to understanding their behaviour and motivation for it needs to be thoughtful and structured.

 Your cat is unique.
 That’s why a full history is taken so I understand the different reasons for their behaviour.